-Grain free dog food, is it always necessary for dogs?
+Grain-free dog food, is it healthy for dogs?
 Is it really healthy to remove grains from your dog's diet?
 In short, there is no blanket answer that fits every dog.
-But while sometimes a "grain free" diet is nice to have, many times a grain free dog food is the simple difference between a healthy dog and a very ill dog.
-The purpose of this site is to answer popular questions about dog food, as well as provide a guide to the benefits, precautions, and recommendations for grain free dog food.
+We'll help you decide whether a grain free diet is necessary for your dog.
+The purpose of this site is to provide a guide to grains in dog foods, and how to do your own "quality check" when shopping for food for your dog.

 ...primarily, your dog is a carnivore.
 Grains or carbohydrate foods should not occupy a substantial percentage of his diet—and yet cereal grains comprise up to 60% of the typical commercial dog food diet.

-Your dog's biology is disposed to digest meat protein primarily and some simple carbohydrates like fruits and light vegetables, like a wild wolf , and there is very little natural support in his body for breaking down or metabolizing complex fibers and grain.
+Your dog's biological makeup is conditioned to digest primarily meat protein and some simple carbohydrates like fruits and light vegetables, similar to a wild wolf .
+It's important to know that there exists very little natural support in the dog body for breaking down or metabolizing complex fibers and grain.
+His body is naturally adapted to a diet that is grain free.
+In fact, the only time a wild dog would consume a significant amount of grain is when it is in the stomach of his prey.

 Some dogs maintain great health on whole, single-grain dog foods, while many dogs do not do well with grain at all.
-But when there are health risks involved, why waste money on dog food with grain fillers?
+But when there are health risks involved, why take the risk?

-In addition to grains being generally unnecessary and unhealthy for dogs, the cereal grains typically contained in commercial dog foods can harbor hidden contaminants.
+Further supporting the idea that grain-free food is safe for dogs is the fact being that cereal grains typically contained in commercial dog foods can harbor hidden contaminants.
 This is because these cereal grains are the cheapest possible product, often feed grade.
 These grains can conceal mold or mites, to name a few, and, the storage mites they contain have been directly related to grain-related diseases in dogs.

 Even a so-called healthy grain free dog food can be undesirably processed and/or contain less than ideal ingredients.